pm709/nodi/readme.md

   * CUSTOM_TITLE
   * API_SECRET

+Do not forget to customize others nightscout variables if needed.
+For a full list of variables check https://github.com/nightscout/cgm-remote-monitor#environment

 If you want to use service like [autotuneweb](https://autotuneweb.azurewebsites.net/) then change the value of AUTH_DEFAULT_ROLES

-For a full list of variables check https://github.com/nightscout/cgm-remote-monitor#environment

 # Using NODI
 Once configuration is done, execute the bash script __./nodi.sh__ with root user